MyOralVillage/4-Share/documentation/views_example.md

 // The default app state of the application where the counting table should be initialized.
 AppStateModel appState = AppStateModel.getDefault();

-// This initializes all the denominations for the table countingTableView.initialize(currency, appState);
+countingTableView.initialize(currency, appState);

 // This listener monitors all the gestures received on this view.